ScorpionFiko/utor-mod21-chal01-book-search-engine/README.md

 ## Description

 Repository containing the code for the Book Search engine application.
 This is a full MERN stack application utilizing GraphQL for data retrieval.
-The applicatoin is simple in nature:
+The application is simple in nature:
 - if the user is logged in:
     - the user can search for books
     - on the search page, the user can mark the books for further review